-An empowered narrator understands that their back story is the foundation, not the focus.
-Access the past for present support, with an emphasis of future-mindedness.
+An empowered narrator understands that their backstory is the foundation, not the focus.
+Access the past for present support, with an emphasis on future-mindedness.
 What has happened in your life is designed to serve as your springboard, propelling you forward to contribute what you’ve learned to others.

 Trent University Researcher Paul T.P.
 Wong has extended Frankl’s work into the 21st century, and each of us can too, by using our narratives as accessible mediums for the creation of meaning.
 Through strategic storytelling, points of unbearable pain can be transformed into points of deep relatability and valuable insight to help ease the way for others.